Nebucatnetzer/restic-qt/README.md

-# Borg-Qt
+# Restic-Qt

-Borg-Qt is a Python 3 based graphical frontend for the backup tool [BorgBackup](https://github.com/borgbackup/borg) as its name implies it is using the Qt5 Framework.
+Restic-Qt is a Python 3 based graphical frontend for the backup tool [Restic](https://github.com/restic/restic) as its name implies it is using the Qt5 Framework.
 Currently it works only on Linux.

 ## Motivation

-I think Borg is a great backup tool which should be available to many more users.
+I think Restic is a great backup tool which should be available to many more users.
 Since command line tools can be a bit scary for less experienced users I decided to write a GUI as my "thesis" during my final semester at the IBZ school in Aarau, Switzerland.